 Last night I had dinner with Joe Vitale and Pat O’Brien.

 Pat wrote “The Portable Empire” book published by Wiley Press.
 Joe has written 30 best sellers and, most recently, took his fame to another level by being featured in “The Secret.”

-Joe’s one of those guys who could have an ego bigger than New York, but doesn’t.
-He’s one of brightest, most giving individuals you’ll meet.
+Joe’s one of those guys who could have an ego bigger than New York but doesn’t.
+He’s one of the brightest, most giving individuals you’ll meet.
 And puffs on a mean, Cuban cigar.

 I won’t reveal his secret here.

 But Joe has banged out 30 books and he literally can’t type!
 He hacks away at the keyboard.
 Joe turned his “cant’s” into “dones”.
 He didn’t let excuses stop him.

 Pat used to be a blues musician.
 He toured Europe a lot and had a nice following.

 But all that changed when he bartered guitar lessons with Joe Vitale in exchange for a ticket to his Spiritual Marketing seminar.

 In one weekend, he created his first product.